 And let’s face it, you’ve earned it, and you won’t get this day again, so if you can push the boat out, then do.
 It’ll be worth it when Graduation Day becomes a distant memory.

 If you are having one final big blast out with your friends in the City, and you are looking for somewhere to go, here’s a quick reminder of all the best student haunts that you have probably come to know and love throughout your time in Sheffield, or you may want to find somewhere new and a little bit different, either way, have a great time making loads of memories of your special day.

 Another good reason for schmoozing the folks is you could well be moving back in with them!
-Your student life is very much coming to a close, and more than likely all your Uni friends will be moving on to pastures new also, meaning your living arrangements are inevitably going to change.
+Your student life is very much coming to a close, and more than likely all your Uni friends will be moving on to pastures new also, meaning your living arrangements are inevitably going to change-no more student accommodation for you!
 This could be because of new jobs, gap years, new cities, or just taking some time out, either way, you are more than likely going to be looking for new accommodation.
 So, if you are moving back in with your parents, (and good luck with that one), be prepared to curb your drinking habits, keep on top of your laundry and tidy up after your takeaways!